vuex-orm/vuex-orm-next/docs/guide/prologue/what-is-vuex-orm.md

 Vuex ORM manages both creating (normalizing) and retrieving data through a fluent, intuitive API.

 Let's use the example data above and store a blog post.
-Firstly, will will create *models* for posts, comments, and users:
+Firstly, we will create *models* for our posts, comments, and users:

 ``` js
 class Post extends Model {